 Treat yourself to a gentle (FREE) massage under the waterfall, or soak in the geothermal hot pools as you watch the crystal-clear waters of the mighty Waikato River race you by.
 Located amidst the wonders of Taupo’s Spa Park, Otumuheke Stream is only about an easy 25-minute walk from Taupo town centre.
 Lucky enough, you may also come across a lesser-known hot spring nestled mid-point along the waterfront–lookout for steam near the shore, where you may find spots of warm water to bathe in, but shhh...it’s even a secret to some locals.

 Rotorua is truly a geothermal wonderland, and The Polynesian Spa is just another reason why.
 One of the best hot springs in New Zealand, if you're wanting to elevate your hot pool experience a visit to this spa is a must.
 With two hot springs feeding a mind-boggling 28 mineral pools all you'll be required to do is sit back, relax and let the calming waters soothe your soul.
 If you're in need of more pampering there are options from massages and facials to spa treatments which means you're guaranteed to leave this retreat feeling on top of the world.

 Kerosene Creek and Mud Pool

 Perhaps one of the most popular hot pools in the North Island, Kerosene Creek is well worth the mission (read: adventure) to get there.
-Enjoy a thermal swim that will ease away your aches and pains, while totally immersed in the surroundings of Mother Nature–a true Zen experience.
-This naturally formed hot pool sits next to a waterfall of cascading of thermal water, also featuring a corrugated iron changing shed–a little piece of good ol’ Kiwiana.
+Enjoy a thermal swim that will ease away your aches and pains, while totally immersed in the surroundings of Mother Nature–a truly Zen experience.
+This naturally formed hot pool sits next to a waterfall of cascading thermal water, also featuring a corrugated iron changing shed–a little piece of good ol’ Kiwiana.

 Immerse yourself in New Zealand's natural beauty with 10 of the best walks in the country.